-Have you ever been in the midst of a conflict with your significant other and thought, “Wow, this is going very, very badly”?
-You wish that you could rewind, start over, reset.
-You wish that you had taken a deep breath, counted to 10, chosen your words better.
-You don’t know why you reacted the way you did.
-You don’t know why your partner felt so triggered.
-And now you don’t know how to heal the emotional wounds that were inflicted in the heat of the moment.
+Have you ever been in the midst of a conflict with your significant other and wished that you could rewind, start over, and reset?
+Maybe you didn’t know how to heal the emotional wounds that were inflicted in the heat of the moment—and still don’t.

 What Is Marriage Counseling?

 Marriage counseling, also called relationship counseling or couples therapy, is a form of therapy that helps significant others bridge their divides, work through their issues, and improve their relationships.
 This type of therapy can also help couples breathe new life into their romantic bonds and reinforce the reasons that brought them together in the first place.

 Marriage counseling relies on therapy sessions between both partners and a shared therapist, who will listen closely and try to distill and simplify any issues affecting the relationship.
 Then, they will collaborate with couples on a personalized, evidence-based course of action to help solve their relationship’s problems.